Pierre-Lannoy/wp-decalog/WP-CLI.md

 # continue
 ```

-> To know the meaning of DecaLog exit codes, just use this command: `wp log exitcode list`.
+> To know the meaning of DecaLog exit codes, just use the command `wp log exitcode list`.